cloudfoundry/buildpack-packager/README.md

 =====

 1. Create a `manifest.yml` in your buildpack
-1. Run the packager for online or offline mode `buildpack-packager [offline|online]`
+1. Run the packager for uncached or cached mode `buildpack-packager [cached|uncached]`

 In either mode, the packager will add (almost) everything in your buildpack directory into a zip file.
 It will exclude anything marked for exclusion in your manifest.

-In offline mode, the packager will download and add dependencies as described in the manifest.
+In cached mode, the packager will download and add dependencies as described in the manifest.

 Manifest
 ========